Attalus I: Defeat of the Galatians

+Little is known of the early reign of Attalus.
+The main recorded event of the era was a battle with the Galatians.
 According to the 2nd century AD Greek writer Pausanias, "the greatest of his achievements" was the defeat of the "Gauls" (Γαλάται).
-Pausanias was referring to the Galatians, immigrant Celts from Thrace, who had recently settled in Galatia in central Asia Minor, and whom the Romans and Greeks called Gauls, associating them with the Celts of what is now France, Switzerland, and northern Italy.
+The Galatians were immigrant Celts from Thrace, who had recently settled in Galatia in central Asia Minor, and whom the Romans and Greeks called Gauls, associating them with the Celts of what is now France, Switzerland, and northern Italy.
 Since the time of Philetaerus, the first Attalid ruler, the Galatians had posed a problem for Pergamon, indeed for all of Asia Minor, by exacting tributes to avoid war or other repercussions.
 Eumenes I had (probably), along with other rulers, dealt with the Galatians by paying these tributes.
-Attalus however refused to pay them, being the first such ruler to do so.
-As a consequence, the Galatians set out to attack Pergamon.
-Attalus met them near the sources of the river Caïcus and won a decisive victory, after which, following the example of Antiochus I, Attalus took the name of Soter, which means "savior", and claimed the title of king.
-The victory brought Attalus legendary fame.
-A story arose, related by Pausanias, of an oracle who had foretold these events a generation earlier:
+Attalus however refused to pay them, being the first such ruler recorded to do so.
+As a consequence, the Galatians set out to attack Pergamon, sometime around 238–235 BC.
+Attalus met them near the sources of the river Caicus and decisively won the resulting Battle of the Caecus River.

+The prestige gained by the victory caused Attalus to take the surname of Soter, "savior", following the example of Antiochus I. He also declared himself basileus, king.
+While this did not increase his practical authority as his adopted father had already ruled like a king, it formally severed any relationship with the Seleucid Empire's king as a superior suzerain.
+The victory would be the core element of Attalus' reputation and fame.
+Attalus presented himself as the victorious champion of Greeks against barbarians, and commissioned much artwork and sculptures commemorating himself and the Pergamene victory.

+As with other Attalid rulers, Pergamene royal coinage depicted a middle-aged version of Philetaerus, the dynasty's founder.
+Around the 230s BC, the depiction of Philetaerus changed from a plain band to a diadem entwined with a laurel wreath, the symbol of victory, perhaps to celebrate the defeat of the Galatians.

+Pausanias wrote of a surely invented oracle's prophecy which foretold the great victory, allegedly created a generation earlier:

-Pausanias adds that by "son of a bull" the oracle "meant Attalus, king of Pergamon, who was styled bull-horned".
-On the acropolis of Pergamon was erected a triumphal monument, which included the famous sculpture the Dying Gaul, commemorating this battle.
+Pausanias writes that by "son of a bull", the oracle Phaennis "meant Attalus, king of Pergamon, who was styled bull-horned".
+On the acropolis of Pergamon was erected a triumphal monument, which included the famous sculpture The Dying Gaul, commemorating this battle.